 (4) Athletic trainers shall not document or bill for services not actually provided.

-(7) Athletic trainers shall not influence a patient or the patient's family to utilize.purchase, or rent any equipment based on the direct or indirect financial interests of the athletic trainer.
-Recommendations of equipment must be based solely on the therapeutic value of that equipment to the patient.
+(7) Athletic trainers shall not influence a patient or the patient's family to utilize, purchase, or rent any product or equipment based on the direct or indirect financial interests of the athletic trainer.
+Recommendations of product or equipment must be based solely on the therapeutic value of that product or equipment to the patient.
 An athletic trainer who owns or has a direct financial interest in an equipment or supply company must disclose the financial interest to the patient if the athletic trainer sells or rents, or intends to sell or rent, to the patient.

 (E) Athletic trainers shall not exploit persons served professionally.